Interactive Brokers Python API: Momentum Strategy (2026)

 async def close_existing_position(ib: IB, account: str) -> None:

-"""Close any open USDJPY position before entering new one"""
+"""Flatten any open USDJPY position before entering a new signal."""

 for pos in await ib.reqPositionsAsync():